SuhelKhanCA/SuhelKhanCA/README.md

 ## Hi, I'm Suhel Khan 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a strong interest in web development, database management, and creating scalable, efficient applications.
+I'm a passionate developer with a strong interest in web development, DevOps, database management, and creating scalable, efficient applications.
 Here, you'll find a collection of my projects that reflect my skills and expertise in a variety of technologies.

 ## 🚀 Skills
 - **Frontend Development**:
   - HTML5, CSS3, JavaScript
-  - React.js, Bootstrap
+  - React.js, Bootstrap, TailwindCSS
 - **Backend Development**:
   - Python (Django, Flask)
   - PHP